xma711/notebook/programming/swift/README.md

 however, this format can be greatly simplified.
 Firstly, the (parameters: types) can be removed if the types are very obvious (the compiler can infer the types);
 secondly, the parameter names inside the functions can be referred by $0 $1 .. just like shell script.
-Also, the return statement can be omiited too if the function is very simple (maybe just one line of code).
+Also, the return statement can be omitted too if the function is very simple (maybe just one line of code).
 The compiler is smart enough to know that the result from the only line of code is the return value;
-lastly, if it is a boolean result with something like "$0 > $1", it can be further simplifed to (>)..
+lastly, if it is a Boolean result with something like "$0 > $1", it can be further simplified to (>)..

 Also, the closure expression doesn't have to be inside the parameters list () of a function;
 it can be placed after the (), because usually the function parameter is at the last parameter in the list.